100 Of The Best Questions To Ask People To Get To Know Them

 - If you could change career paths, what would you do instead?

 - What do you wish you could do more of in your current role?

 - What’s your favorite way to celebrate your birthday?
 (Then, casually ask when it is and remember it!)

 - Do you have any pets?

-- Who do you live with, and if so, which one is the messy person?
+- Do you live with someone, and if so, which one is the clean or messy person?

 - Do you work better in an open office environment, or do you prefer closed-door concepts?

 Funny Questions To Ask People